mdeburnay/dsa/Queue/Queue.md

 Adding items will involve:

 1. Incremementing the length by `1`.
-2. Checking if `head` exists.
+2. Checking if `tail` exists.
 If not, set **both** `head` and `tail` to the newly added item.
 If only one item exists in the queue, it'll be both `head` and `tail`.
 Return after doing this to avoid further logic.
-3. If `head` already exists, we can assume `tail` does too. `this.tail.next` becomes the new node, then `this.tail` becomes the new node to move it to the end of the queue.
+3. If `tail` already exists, `this.tail.next` becomes points to the new node, then `this.tail` becomes the new node to move it to the end of the queue.

 ```mermaid
     flowchart LR